lt-www/www-ltr/data/md/video.md

 </div>
 <div class="yt-txt">
 <a href="?v=A_r7HWTzuT4">Falling</a><br />
-'Work in progress' with Hamish Stuart, ABC Southeast, Bimbaya, June 2010
+'Work in progress' with Hamish Stuart, ABC Southeast, Bimbaya
 </div>
 </div>